 Yes.
-Participants can contribute from their accumulated final annual leave (not sick) when leaving State service.
+Participants can contribute from their accumulated Final Annual Leave (not sick) when leaving State service.

-- A Special Deferral from Accumulated Annual Leave Payment Form must be completed and signed by both the member and the SoonerSave Coordinator.
+- A Special Deferral from Accumulated Annual Leave Payment Form must be completed and signed by both the member and the SoonerSave Coordinator prior to returning the form to the SoonerSave Administration office.
 A date (month/year) of payment needs to be provided.
-Forms are available on the SoonerSave website. - The Coordinator should calculate the dollar amount of leave to be contributed to SoonerSave.
-The total deferred amount and previous contributions for the calendar year may not exceed the IRS contribution limit for the year. - Contributions go into the 457 Plan and like other contributions to SoonerSave, Federal and State taxes are deferred at the time of the contribution.
+Forms are available on the SoonerSave website.
+A form can be obtained from your Agency Coordinator, the SoonerSave website, or by contacting the SoonerSave Administrative Office. - The Coordinator must calculate the dollar amount of leave to be contributed to SoonerSave.
+The total deferred amount and previous contributions for the calendar year may not exceed the IRS contribution limit for the year.

+- Contributions are applied to the 457 Plan and like other contributions to SoonerSave, Federal and State taxes are deferred at the time of the contribution.
 See example below. - Completed forms must be sent to the SoonerSave Administrative Office no earlier than 60 days before the leave is to be paid. - The agency will receive a Final Annual Leave Payroll Authorization prior to the leave pay date.

-Example: How to calculate the total allowable amount of annual leave payout that can be contributed to SoonerSave
+Example: How to calculate the total allowable amount of annual leave payout that can be contributed to SoonerSave.

-Annual IRS contribution limit \$26,000 (2021 limit with age 50+ catch-up) Total contributions for year (including final active payroll) - \$16,000 = Amount eligible to contribute from annual leave \$10,000
+Annual IRS contribution limit \$27,000 (2022 limit with age 50+ catch-up) Total contributions for year (including final active payroll) - \$16,000 = Amount eligible to contribute from annual leave \$11,000